tnmygrwl/roostui/data/README.md

    We currently use `ui` as the <website_name>.

 7. Commit and push your changes to github.
+Clean files from swarm to prevent out of space errors in furture deployment.